New York Times, USA Today, Los Angeles Times, and Publishers Weekly bestseller

 A 2020 Spring OKRA pick

-Recommended by The Washington Post, The Atlanta Journal Constitution, TODAY, Good Housekeeping, USA TODAY, Popsugar, Huffpost, NY POST, Culturefly, Readers Digest, Parade Magazine, Newsweek, Goodreads, Entertainment Weekly, and more.
+Recommended by The Washington Post, The Atlanta Journal Constitution, PEOPLE magazine, TODAY, Good Housekeeping, USA TODAY, Popsugar, Huffpost, NY POST, Culturefly, Readers Digest, Parade Magazine, Newsweek, Goodreads, Entertainment Weekly, and more.

 A provocative contemporary novel that examines the American dream through the lens of two families living side by side in an idyllic neighborhood, and the one summer that changes their lives irrevocably, from the New York Times bestselling author of Z and A Well-Behaved Woman.